Gemini-HUN/Spore_Fix_Russian_Locale_Crash/README.md

 # Spore_Fix_Russian_Locale_Crash
-I made this mod for Russians that want play Spore in Russian locale.
+I made this mod for Russian players that want play Spore in Russian locale.

 * Required en_us localization!
 This mod work in Russian language!